wuxinyu519/wuxinyu519.github.io/_pages/cv.md

 {% include base_path %}

-I am currently a PhD student in the Computer Science Department at Baylor University, Texas, US, under the supervision of [**Dr. Chen Zhao**](https://charliezhaoyinpeng.github.io/homepage/).
-Since March 2024, I received my M.S. in Artificial Intelligence Department from Dongguk University (DGU), South Korea, in 2021, under the supervision of [Prof. Hyerung Jang](https://sites.google.com/view/hrjang/home).
+I am currently pursuing a PhD in the Computer Science Department at Baylor University, Texas, under the supervision of [**Dr. Chen Zhao**](https://charliezhaoyinpeng.github.io/homepage/).
+Prior to this, I completed my M.S. in the Department of Artificial Intelligence at Dongguk University (DGU), South Korea, in March 2024, under the guidance of [Prof. Hyerung Jang](https://sites.google.com/view/hrjang/home).

-**Beyond academics**, I adopted a cute cat named Taurus, who has traveled with me across South Korea, China, and the United States.
-When I’m free, I usually watch comedy series, learn new hobbies, and swim, as it's my favorite way to unwind.
-So, if you're interested in cats, traveling, or swimming, feel free to reach out—I'm definitely in!
+**Outside of my academic life**, I have a cat named Taurus, who has accompanied me across South Korea, China, and the United States.
+In my free time, I enjoy watching comedy series, learning new hobbies, and swimming, which I find to be the perfect way to relax.
+If you share an interest in cats, traveling, or swimming, feel free to connect—I’m always open to a chat!

-Research
+Research Interests
 ======
-Here are a few specific fields of my current research topics:
+My current research focuses on the following areas:

-**Generative Model** - A pivotal area in machine learning to generate data samples from complex distributions and learn meaningful representations from unlabelled data in various applications such as audio, images, video, and text.
+**Generative Model** - A key area in machine learning aimed at generating data samples from complex distributions and learning meaningful representations from unlabelled data across various domains such as audio, images, video, and text.

-**Representation Learning** - A process in machine learning where algorithms extract meaningful patterns from raw data to create representations that are easier to understand and process.
-These representations can be designed for interpretability, reveal hidden features, or be used for transfer learning.
-They are valuable across many fundamental machine learning tasks like image classification and retrieval.
+**Representation Learning** - In this area, I work on developing algorithms that extract meaningful patterns from raw data to create representations that are easier to interpret and process.
+These representations can be designed for interpretability, uncover hidden features, or support transfer learning, with applications in fundamental tasks like image classification and retrieval.

 Education
 ======
-* Ph.D in Computer Science, Baylor University, 2024.9 ~ present
+* Ph.D. in Computer Science, Baylor University (September 2024 – Present)
-* M.S. in Artificial Intelligence, Dongguk University, 2021.9 ~ 2024.3
+* M.S. in Artificial Intelligence, Dongguk University (September 2021 – March 2024)
-* B.S. in Computer Science, Xinyu College, 2017.9 ~ 2021.6
+* B.S. in Computer Science, Xinyu College (September 2017 – June 2021)

 Work experience
 ======